 I am a Licensed Master Social Worker (LMSW) in the State of New York and currently hold my Clinical Social Work Associate (CSWA) certificate in the State of Oregon.
 I received my Master’s Degree in Social Work from Columbia University with a minor in Law where I studied at Columbia Law School.
 I received my Bachelor’s Degree in Literature from Chapman University.

 When I began working with youth, who were returning from incarceration, in a group home setting, I noticed that a lot began to change with my mental and physical health.
-I began to experience panic attacks, insomnia (and yes) chronic constipation as a result of witnessing and managing traumatic events in the workplace.
+I began to experience panic attacks, insomnia and chronic stomach issues as a result of witnessing and managing traumatic events in the workplace.
 As I began my search for wellness I sought advise from numerous doctors and mental health counselors who placed me on medications with horrible side effects that did not address the core issues I was struggling with.
 Through that experience I found that I had to listen to my body and I switched to a clean diet.